-Follow up in these conversations with questions about their emotions.
-Such as “how did that make you feel?”.
+Follow up these conversations with questions about their emotions.
+Such as “How did that make you feel?”.

 Talk openly about your own emotions.
 Did something invoke stomach-churning anxiety in you?
 Do you have pervasive worries about the future?
 Maybe you have a childlike excitement about something upcoming?

 When we share our own emotions, we open the door for others to share their emotions with us.